faisal7806/frappe-server-side/The-Hitchhiker's-Guide-to-Installing-Frappe-on-Linux.md

 **NOTE:** To see if your Linux OS distribution has been tested for the following script, check [here](#tried-and-tested).
 You're free to revise this page in order to add your Linux OS distribution if you're successful with this script too (_psst_, helps others).

-Note that the method described here will install Frappe's developer branch.
-If you want the stable production branch, follow the [Easy Install](https://github.com/frappe/bench#easy-install) method.
+**Note that** the method described here will install Frappe's developer branch/mode.
+If you want the stable production branch/are looking for a complete production setup, follow the [Easy Install](https://github.com/frappe/bench#easy-install) method.

 #### Getting [Frappé](https://github.com/frappe/frappe) onto your system